msdrigg/site/blog/2024-12-30-discord-based-in-app-messaging/index.md

 I have also had two other developers reach out to say that they thought the app was really impressive and they appreciated it.
 One of them was a developer at Warner-Brothers/Max and said he had recommended it to his whole team there.

 I think an in-app messaging feature is probably a bit overkill for an app as simple as Roam, but it has let me connect with my users in a way that would not have been possible without it.

+## Addendum: Moved it all to fly.io + rust

+I have moved my whole infrastructure off of cloudflare workers due to the workers egress IP getting banned from discord.

+Despite having a cloudflare workers setup guide, every workers bot got IP banned because there isn't a way to setup a dedicated egress IP for a worker.
+On top of that, Discord has a long-ish standing issue with no workarounds shown: [https://github.com/discord/discord-api-docs/issues/7146](https://github.com/discord/discord-api-docs/issues/7146).

+Even though the IP was unbanned after a week, but I had already finished re-writing my backend to run within the fly.io rust server.
+I didn't change anything about the API but I like the rust version better anyway, so that's what I will be using going forward.
+Take a look [here](https://github.com/msdrigg/Roam/tree/main/backend)

+The biggest thing that scarred me initially was the database, but I just setup a simple sqlite db running on a fly volume.
+These get backed up every day and I can go back and restore it if anything happens.